 Fridays are customarily dress down days.
-Jeans or long athletic pants and t-shirts may be worn, as well as shorts of an appropriate length on warmer days.
-Clothing must be "modest" and proper, with no unacceptable slogans.
+Jeans or long athletic pants and t-shirts may be worn.
+Clothing must be appropriate for school, with no unacceptable slogans.
 Tank tops, camisoles, shirts that do not cover the midriff, and flip-flops are not permitted.
 Leggings may be worn with a shirt of appropriate length.
 Dress down days may occur as fundraisers on other days throughout the year, as well as during final exam week.